 Aborigines of Australia Aboriginal People

-Aborigines have a long-limbed physic, dark complexion and straight or curly dark hair.
-Before the arrival of European settlers in 1778, they had lived in relative isolation from the rest of the world, enabling them to develop and practice their unique customs and traditions without external influences.
-There is no single Aboriginal race.
-But about 985,000 people identify themselves as Aboriginal Australians.
+The indigenous Aboriginal people are the descendants of the original inhabitants of Australia.
+They have a long-limbed physique, dark complexion, and straight or curly dark hair.
+They are not one homogeneous group but rather comprise hundreds of groups of individuals with their own distinct languages, histories, and traditions.
+An equivalent comparison would be the Europeans, who may all appear fair-skinned but have a multitude of cultures, traditions, languages, etc. Before the arrival of European settlers in 1778, the Indigenous people had lived in almost total isolation from the rest of the world, enabling them to develop and practice their unique customs and traditions without external influences.
+About 985,000 people in Australia identify themselves as Indigenous Australians.

 What is the "Correct" Name for Native Australians?
 Name for Native Australians